RahulAloth/EmbeddedSystems/posix.md

 ## 1. Introduction
 POSIX (Portable Operating System Interface) is an international standard that defines a common set of APIs and behaviors for operating systems.
 Its primary goal is **portability**—allowing applications to run on different hardware and operating systems with minimal modification.
+Posix is a family of IEEE standards (IEEE 1003 / ISO/IEC 9945) that defines a consistent operating‑system interface.
+Its purpose is to ensure software portability across UNIX‑like systems such as Linux, QNX, macOS, BSD, and Solaris.
 POSIX is not an operating system itself.
 Instead, it specifies the **interface** between applications and the operating system, ensuring consistent behavior across compliant systems.

+POSIX standardizes:
+- System calls
+- Threading (pthreads)
+- Synchronization primitives
+- Real‑time extensions
+- File I/O
+- Signals
+- Networking (sockets)
+- Shell utilities
 ---

 ## 2. Historical Background